 A point to note about donating, although there’s technically no Locast subscription, the donation system is set up very much like a subscription model.
 If you agree to make a donation through the website then you should be aware that the donations are recurring monthly (or annual) payments.
 For example, if you setup a $5 or $10 donation then you will likely be charged that amount each month unless you cancel the recurring payment.
 Locast does not currently offer a one-time donation option.

 How do I sign up for Locast?

 Signing up to Locast is as easy as signing up to any other streaming service.
-Arguably, it is even easier than other services as there’s no requirement to set up a payment method.
+Arguably, it is even easier than other services as there is no requirement to set up a payment method.

 To sign up to Locast, consumers will first need to make sure the service operates in their area.
-Secondly, that the service is compatible with the devices the live TV service will be primarily assessed through.
+Secondly, that the service is compatible with their devices.
 As this is an internet-based streaming service, Locast does also require a stable and continuous internet connection – Locast does not offer offline playback or DVR.

 When logging in for the first time on a new device, users will have to log in using an activation code instead of the email and password used when creating an account.
 This applies to all devices and each time a user logs in after logging out again.